Trump throws Covid relief bill in doubt by asking Congress to amend it | NewsChannel 3-12

 “We can finally report what our nation has needed to hear for a very long time: More help is on the way,” Senate Majority Leader Mitch McConnell said Sunday night in announcing the deal.

-The deal was reached only after both parties relinquished some of their key demands.
+The deal was reached only after both parties relinquished some of their key demands, with direct stimulus checks proving to be a major sticking point throughout negotiations.

+While Trump had told people around him he wanted the direct payments to be much higher, he did not suggest he was unwilling to accept the package containing the $600 amount — half the $1,200 amount approved in the first relief package, which some lawmakers had been pushing for this time.

+When a deal was struck between congressional leaders, Trump’s aides signed off believing the President was on board, though two officials said on Tuesday they did not believe he was walked through the package in detail.

 Comments